cerner/terra-framework/packages/terra-worklist-data-grid/README.md

 ---
 ### Notice

 > Terra Worklist Data Grid is currently under alpha release.
-There may be breaking changes between releases until it is stable at v1.0.
+There may be breaking changes between releases until it is stable with the 1.0 release.

 ---